0xthem7/website/content/post/BugHunting/File-Upload-vdp/index.md

 ### How to make file upload secure
 1. Check the extension of the file
 2. Check the diamension of the file
-3. Don't file to the server withou checking it
+3. Don't upload to the server without checking validating it
+5. Do not run externally uploaded file on the run